Top of the page

 Colon cancer occurs when abnormal cells grow out of control in the lower part of your intestine (your colon).

 If the tumour was small and had not spread, your doctor may have removed it during the colonoscopy.
 But you may need surgery to remove the cancer if the tumour was too big or had spread too far to be removed during a colonoscopy.
-If cancer has spread to another part of your body, such as the liver, you may need more far-reaching surgery.
+If cancer has spread to another part of your body, such as the liver, you may need surgery or other treatments.

 Treatment for colon cancer may also include radiation therapy and medicines that destroy cancer cells (chemotherapy).
-Being treated for cancer can weaken your body, and you may feel very tired.
-Get the rest your body needs so that you can feel better.
+In some cases, targeted therapy may be an option.

 Call 911 anytime you think you may need emergency care.
 For example, call if: